JohnPierreBaptiste/blog/content/posts/third-post.md

 ---
-title: "The Story of Jean"
+title: "The Story of Lars"
 date: 2024-12-08
 description: "1.03"
 tags: ["People", "Lars"]